madkins23/gin-zerolog/README.md

 The existing default middleware sends request data to the default logging streams with some formatting.

+Add the `ginzero` logger using the following:

+    router := gin.Default() // or gin.New()
+    router.Use(ginzero.Logger())

+Add routing configuration after these statements.

 ## IO Writer

-There is a log of `gin` logging of non-request issues that just goes to the default logging streams.
+There is some `gin` logging of non-request issues that just goes to the default logging streams.
+This mostly happens at startup.
 These streams can be replaced with any `IO.Writer` entity.

+Trap and redirect these streams to `zerolog` using the following:

+    gin.DefaultWriter = NewWriter(zerolog.InfoLevel)
+    gin.DefaultErrorWriter = NewWriter(zerolog.ErrorLevel)
+    router := gin.Default() // or gin.New()